c4rtoonish/c4rtoonish/README.md

-- 👋 Hi, I’m @c4rtoonish
+- 👋 Hi, I’m cartoonish
 - 👀 I’m interested in making stuff
 - 🌱 I’m currently learning html
 - 💞️ I’m looking to collaborate on helping people in anyway
 - 📫 you can reach out to me on telegram @c4rtoonish or discord @c4rtoonish_
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: idk

 <!---
 c4rtoonish/c4rtoonish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.